cuiyongbo/hello-world/my_wiki/python/python_string_format_syntax.rst

 Otherwise, values must be a tuple with exactly the number of items specified by the format string, or a single mapping object (for example, a dictionary).

-A conversion specifier contains two or more characters and has the following components, which must occur in this order:
+A **conversion specifier** contains two or more characters and has the following components, which must occur in this order:

    #.
-The "%" character, which marks the start of the specifier.
+The `%` character, which marks the start of the specifier.

    #.
 Mapping key (optional), consisting of a parenthesised
       sequence of characters (for example, (somename)).